EXPLAINER: The Supreme Court ruling against the NCAA - News Break

 A Supreme Court ruling that went against the NCAA could open the door to schools using unlimited benefits tied to education to recruit top athletes.

-The NCAA’s loss will not directly lead to play-for-pay in college athletics, but it did clear a path for future legal challenges that could be even more impactful.
+The NCAA’s loss in a 9-0 decision will not directly lead to play-for-pay in college athletics, but it did clear a path for future legal challenges that could be even more impactful.

 Here’s what to know: